Closing Day

 Lost and Found

 Any Lost and Found collected throughout the session will be available to see in the Fort on Closing Day.
 If any of your labeled items are found after you leave, we will mail those to you and will charge the postage cost to your Personal Allowance account.
+We do not automatically mail socks, underwear, or towels.

 Picking Up Your Daughter and Then Flying?